Burnsedia/burnsedia.github.io/content/posts/Going-Pro.md

 I started programming as a kid, making mods to Civilization 5 and Command and Conquer.
 When I was in high school, I started freelancing web development with Django, and WordPress.
 I fell in loved it.
-I found it easier to work as a freelance web developer because my Autism makes it easier for me to understand computers and software systems
+I found it easier to work as a freelance web developer because my Autism makes it easier for me to understand computers and software systems, and there is less of a stigma being autistic, while working in tech.

-But that is not to say there were no challenges, there were to many to count. negosationg prices is was a big one.
-I got past the challenge of negosationg with people, I took a long time.
-I found people, that I can understand and I know have friends and calleges, that I can work with and I love to learn network.
-So I started freelancing again and I am now supporting myself as a dev.
-I am building and selling apps, games, and I am building a SaaS to help people with managing your privacy.

-A massive thank you to all the people who have help me regain my love for code and start my life.
+I am also making my own Mobile Apps and Games.
+I love making apps a that just solve problems and not spy on people.
+All apps need data, but not every app needs your browser history, payment history and your personal beliefs.
+The apps that I am developing are FOSS, which means Free and Open Source Software.
+The Free part of FOSS is Free as in Libra, not Cost.
+You always pay for software, the software is either crowdfunded, premium(Pay for Downloads), Ecosystem, your you pay for user made plugins and the developer of the main app takes a cut of the sales, or data monetization.
+Even FOSS apps do this, free as in speech not free as in free beer.